katarighe/awesome-books/README.md

 > This is the First JS Project of Microverse.

-Capstone Project (Module 1) is built as part of the 12-month Microverse Full-Stack Web Development Program.
+Awesome Books is built as part of the 12-month Microverse Full-Stack Web Development Program.
 The mobile project was first applied in this project, followed by the desktop one.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>